zedward23/MusicCalib/README.md

 ## static_gp.xml
 gopro intrinsics parameters.

-## Others:
+## Extract gopro videos
 Use ffmpeg to extract videos into images.
 I use the resolution of 1920x1080 for gopro (half of the original resolution) to speed up the calculation.
 The gopro intrinsics parameters given are consistent with this resolution.
-Use the original resolution for aria glasses.

 For room scan use fps=5.

 For static camera reconstruction, take a 1 minute clip of the video of playing and use fps=1 (60 images for each exo camera).

 For ego cameras, use fps=30.

+## Extract Aria videos
+Extracting images from Aria glass is a bit messy.
+We need to use Aria's codebase which is recommended to run in a container.

+To install the tools, refer to https://facebookresearch.github.io/Aria_data_tools/docs/Install/

+To access the data, refer to https://facebookresearch.github.io/Aria_data_tools/docs/howto/dataprovider/

+I used
+< $ cd build/data_provider
+< $ ./read_all <vrs_path> # Read records of all streams verbosely